Several telehealth services in Australia offer online medical certificates. Here's what to look for and how the options compare.

 Some services can backdate certificates when it's clinically appropriate - for example, if you were genuinely unwell yesterday but couldn't see a doctor.
 The doctor needs to be satisfied there's a reasonable basis for backdating.
 Services that backdate without any clinical assessment should be avoided.

-A reputable service will explain why the request was declined and suggest next steps — usually seeing a GP in person.
-At InstantMed, declined requests receive a full refund.
+A reputable service will explain why the request was declined and suggest next steps - usually seeing a GP in person.
+At InstantMed, Full refund if the doctor declines.
 If a service keeps your money after declining, that's worth questioning.

 The validity period is set by the issuing doctor based on their clinical assessment, just like an in-person certificate.
 Common durations are 1-3 days for acute illness.
 The certificate will clearly state the dates it covers.